JColeJ/Computer-Prog-Sem3/Tech-Comm.md

   - Assignment 2: 1.0 Introduction, 2.0 Problem, 3.0 Criteria
 - Then Chapter 4
   - Assignment 3: 4.0 Results and Discussion (With IEEE Sources)

+# Week 3:
+---
+## Elements of Technical Writing
+- Do not indent
+- Avoid personal pronouns
+- Use headings and subtitles
+- Short paragraphs and sentences
+- Use white space between paragraphs
+- Use page numbers
+- Font: Size 11/12 for base text, 14 for headings
+- Use a sans-serif font: i.e. Calibri, Arial (OACETT)

+## 1.0 Introduction
+- Provide a sentence on your purpose, audience, problem, solution, and report overview
+- **Purpose:** To Persuade/recommend
+- **Audience:** Experts, Technicians, Managers, Laypersons (pick one)
+- **Topic overview:** Preview report content
+  - Problem preview
+  - Solution preview
+  - Chapter preview (Chapter 2.0 contains the problem statement)

+Example: The purpose of this technical report is to make a recommendation on the use of batari Basic to code game for the Atari 2600.
+The audience for this report are technicians in the computer science field.
+The problem this report responds to is the need for coding software that is compatible with emulators and physical Atari 2600 consoles.
+The solution is to use batari Basic version 1.0 for Windows.
+Chapter 2.0 of this report provides specifics on the problem and solution.
+Chapter 3.0 provides the criteria list.